Photo by Geralt on Pixabay.

 4. Balancing Work and Life as an Independent Consultant

 One of the biggest challenges of being an independent consultant is finding a balance between work and life.
-It’s important to create a schedule that allows you to prioritize your personal life while still meeting your clients’ needs.
+So, it’s important to create a schedule that allows you to prioritize your personal life while still meeting your clients’ needs.
 This may involve setting boundaries, delegating tasks, and outsourcing work when necessary.

 5. Staying Motivated and Focused as an Independent Consultant